 To recognise and recover to straight and level from a nose-high or nose-low unusual attitude.

-The first step to recognising an unusual attitude is to maintain faith in the instrument indications.
-This can be difficult when your body senses are screaming at you that the instruments must be wrong!
+The first step in recognising an unusual attitude, is to maintain faith in the instrument indications.
+This can be difficult when your body senses are screaming at you that the instruments must be wrong.

 The unusual attitude recovery is always carried out to regain straight and level.
 Then a gradual return to the reference altitude and heading is made.
 No attempt to return directly to the reference should be made, as this may increase disorientation or lead to another unusual attitude.